NoBrainer/5e-books/books.md

 - **Ranger** - Ranger Archetypes: Beast Master, Hunter
 - **Rogue** - Roguish Archetypes: Arcane Trickster, Assassin, Thief
 - **Sorcerer** - Sorcerous Origins: Draconic Bloodline, Wild Magic
+- **Warlock**
-- **Warlock** - Otherworldly Patrons: The Archfey, The Fiend, The Great Old One
+  - **Otherworldly Patrons:** The Archfey, The Fiend, The Great Old One
+  - **Eldritch Invocations:** Agonizing Blast, Armor of Shadows, Ascendant Step, Beast Speech, Beguiling Influence, Bewitching Whispers, Book of Ancient Secrets, Chains of Carceri, Devil's Sight, Dreadful Word, Eldritch Sight, Eldritch Spear, Eyes of the Rune Keeper, Fiendish Vigor, Gaze of Two Minds, Lifedrinker, Mask of Many Faces, Master of Myriad Forms, Minions of Chaos, Mire the Mind, Misty Visions, One with Shadows, Otherworldly Leap, Repelling Blast, Sculptor of Flesh, Sign of Ill Omen, Thief of Five Fates, Thirsting Blade, Visions of Distant Realms, Voice of the Chain Master, Whispers of the Grave, Witch Sight
 - **Wizard** - Arcane Traditions: School of Abjuration, School of Conjuration, School of Divination, School of Enchantment, School of Evocation, School of Illusion, School of Necromancy, School of Transmutation
 ### Backgrounds